thecozies/thecozies-chaos-pack/README.md

 This is an example mod for Majora's Mask: Recompiled that can be used as a template for creating mods.
 It has a basic build system, headers, sample code, and a mod config toml.

+Example code for using the recompui API to build ingame UI can be found in the `ui-example` branch.

 ### Writing mods
 See [this document](https://hackmd.io/fMDiGEJ9TBSjomuZZOgzNg) for an explanation of the modding framework, including how to write function patches and perform interop between different mods.